juburr/corecci/README.md

   - **Easy Submodule Checkouts**
   The checkout command includes convenience parameters to checkout all submodules, as this is such a common use case.
 The submodules can also be checked out with a shallow option to improve checkout speeds.

+  - **Auto-Configure Git**
+  Because the checkout command is effectively responsible for configuring SSH, this orb offers the option to subsequently auto-configure `git` to use SSH over HTTPS.
+This is especially useful when using Go in private repositories, as `go mod download` utilizes `git` under the hood.
+Using an SSH key associated a service user means you won't need a special context with `GITHUB_TOKEN` or `GH_ENTERPRISE_TOKEN` in order to download Go dependencies.

 - **Persist to S3 command**
 After many years of working with CircleCI, I also observed that the `persist_to_workspace` command could also suck up tons of time, especially to tar and un-tar files.
 Many companies also persist certain release artifacts to an S3 storage for long-term storage.
 This orb therefore offers a `persist_to_s3` command as a convenience command.
 Development of this feature is still in progress.